 Waiting to address the issue later can increase your chances of the government disputing your claim.
 If your company misses any on the legal requirements, the contracting officer’s final decision will not be in your favor.
 Below are the basic requirements for dealing with differing site conditions in construction.

-Below are the basic requirements for dealing with differing site conditions in construction.
+Below are the basic requirements for dealing with differing conditions in construction.

 The Differing Site Conditions clause in government construction differentiates two distinct types of differing site condition claims:

 Type I claims: these types of differing site condition claims in government contracts involve subsurface or latent physical conditions at the site which differ materially from those indicated in the contract.

 Type II claims: involve unknown physical conditions at the site, of an unusual nature, which differ materially from those ordinarily encountered and generally recognized as inhering in work of the character provided for in the contract.”
 See 48 CFR 52.236-2(a); see also Renda Marine, Inc. v.
 United States, 509 F.3d 1372, 1376 (Fed.
 Cir.
 2007) (differentiating Type I and Type II differing conditions).